 SECTION 2.(a) Moratorium on Cost Recovery. - The Utilities Commission shall not issue an order authorizing an electric public utility the recovery of any costs related to coal combustion residuals surface impoundments that were not included in the utility's cost of service approved in its most recent general rate case until the end of the moratorium provided in this section.
+Nothing in this section prohibits the utility from seeking, nor prohibits the Commission from authorizing under its existing authority, a deferral for costs related to coal ash combustion residual surface impoundments.
 The moratorium established under this section shall not apply to the net recovery of any fuel and fuel-related costs under G.S.
 62-133.2.
 For the purposes of this section, "coal combustion residuals surface impoundments" has the same meaning as in G.S.
 130A-309.201.
 The moratorium in this section shall end January 15, 2015.